You are here : At Home > Water resources > South east

 *Drought zone 1 is the LTA in Southeast region.

-Rainfall in our Southeast region was above average in June at 104% of the Long Term Average (LTA)).
-However, over the last three months (April to June inclusive), our Southeast region has received below average rainfall (65% of the LTA) and below average effective precipitation (34% of the LTA).
-Soil dryness (SMD) remains above average levels for the time of year, meaning that any forthcoming rainfall is unlikely to contribute to groundwater recharge.
+Rainfall in our Southeast region was below average in August at 55% of the Long Term Average (LTA)).
+However, over the last three months (June to August inclusive), our Southeast region has received average rainfall (100% of the LTA) but slightly below average effective precipitation (94% of the LTA).
+Soil dryness (Soil Moisture Deficit) remains above average levels for the time of year, meaning that any forthcoming rainfall is unlikely to contribute significantly to groundwater recharge until soils are wetter.
+Note that summer effective precipitation levels (the amount of rainfall which reaches groundwater) are usually low.

 Please refer to our Drought Plan for what this means for us and our customers.